CM Pay Per Post (CMPPP) + MicroPayments (CMMP) - Use Case - Creating a Paid Articles Site With Subscriptions

 TIP: Section is Empty?

-If there's no option to create a pricing group, ensure these are activated
+If there's no option to create a pricing group, ensure these plugins are activated:

 Select Price For Accessing Your Post or Posts